 What are the Advantages of Studying Cybersecurity?

-High tech crime requires people who know how to stop it.
+High-tech crime requires people who know how to stop it.
 However, cybersecurity positions aren’t ideal for everyone.
 Working around computers all day can lead to a sedentary lifestyle.
 These positions also require excellent attention to detail, persistence, communication skills, and a fairly extensive technical background.

 Someone who studies with a program like the Bachelor of Science in Cybersecurity is prepared for a variety of entry-level positions, like becoming a security analyst.
-Students learn to analyze potential threats, apply best practices in cybersecurity management, admin Linux and Windows security networks, and understand the broader nature of security in relation to networking, cloud computing, operating systems.
+Students learn to analyze potential threats, apply best practices in cybersecurity management, admin Linux and Windows security networks, and understand the broader nature of security in relation to networking, cloud computing, and operating systems.

 Putting aside those factors, is a cybersecurity degree worth it?
 Like any career path, you’ll have to weigh your personal goals, personality, and other individual factors.
-But hearing the perspectives of students in starting out in the field and taking a closer look at the facts and figures can help answer some of those questions.
+However, hearing the perspectives of students in starting out in the field and taking a closer look at the facts and figures can help answer some of those questions.